Chart Color Schemes

 Duffy's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data for Duffy residents shows a relatively positive picture, with low prevalence rates of common health conditions across both younger and older age groups.
-The rate of private health cover is exceptionally high at approximately 62% (2,142 people), compared to the national average of 55.3%.
+Health data for Duffy shows positive outcomes, with low prevalence of common health conditions across both younger and older age groups.
+Private health cover is exceptionally high at approximately 62% of the total population (2,140 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are asthma (8.3%) and arthritis (8.1%).
-A total of 68.9% of residents declare themselves completely clear of medical ailments, slightly higher than the Australian Capital Territory average of 66.3%.
-Duffy has a lower proportion of seniors aged 65 and over at 15.4% (527 people), compared to the Australian Capital Territory average of 20.6%.
-Health outcomes among seniors are above average and broadly in line with the general population's health profile.
+The most common medical conditions are asthma and arthritis, affecting 8.3 and 8.1% of residents respectively.
+A total of 68.9% of residents report no medical ailments, slightly higher than the Australian Capital Territory average of 66.3%.
+There are 15.4% of residents aged 65 and over (527 people), which is lower than the Australian Capital Territory's 20.6%.
+Health outcomes among seniors in Duffy are above average, similar to the general population's health profile.

 Frequently Asked Questions - Health